 Where to Stay at the Grand Canyon in Winter

-There are two options for accommodation at the South Rim of the Grand Canyon:
+There are two options for where to stay at the South Rim of the Grand Canyon:

 - Within the park: stay in the historic El Tovar Hotel or one of the four lodges in Grand Canyon Village.
 Camp in one of the park’s 3 campgrounds

-- Outside the park: stay in one of the motels or Airbnbs in the nearby town of Tusayan
+- Outside the park: stay in one of the motels or rentals in the nearby town of Tusayan

 In Park: Where to stay in Grand Canyon Village